-The CCR head is the heart of the FLEX2, which contains the control electronics, the solenoid valve for controlled dosing of oxygen, the removable Cartridge carrying three oxygen sensors, two replaceable Li-lon batteries 18500, watertight connectors for connection of external computers as well as connectors with unique Click-Lock bayonets for easy and fast connecting the Counterlungs.
+The CCR head is the heart of the FX CCR, which contains the control electronics, the solenoid valve for controlled dosing of oxygen, the removable sensor holder carrying three oxygen sensors, watertight connectors for connection of the external battery case, primary controller and Head-Up Display as well as the BN3 connector with unique Click-Lock bayonet for quick and easy connecting of the inhale counterlung.

-The Control electronics (Shearwater SOLO board) is built in the hermetic compartment inside the head.
+The Control electronics (Shearwater SOLO board) is built in the hermetically sealed compartment inside the FX head.
 The SOLO board uses ppO2 readings from three O2 sensors to autonomously maintain the ppO2 in the breathing loop in accordance with the current chosen setpoint.

 Modular design compartmentalizes critical functions for redundancy.
 The Solenoid and Oxygen electronics (on the SOLO board) can measure and inject oxygen independently of the Primary Controller handset even in case that the handset or its cable is unplugged or damaged, while the SOLO board continues to control loop PPO2 until the diver is surfacing.
-The control electronics uses the DiveCAN[®], a digital communication standard developed by Shearwater Research Inc. specifically for rebreathers for robust error-checked communications, when a message is either received correctly or it isn't received at all.
-The DiveCAN[®] is easily upgradable and expandable.
+The control electronics uses the DiveCAN®, a digital communication standard developed by Shearwater Research Inc. specifically for rebreathers for robust error-checked communications, when a message is either received correctly or it isn't received at all.
+The DiveCAN® is upgradable and expandable.

+The SOLO board has the Primary Controller Bus and the Secondary Monitoring Bus.
 PPO2 reading output from all three oxygen sensors are electronically separated one from another as well as the PPO2 reading outputs to the Primary Controller Bus and the Secondary Monitoring Bus are electronically separated one from another.